Anthony Lacavera

 Anthony Lacavera is a Canadian businessman, venture capitalist, television host, and philanthropist.
 He is founder, chairman, and former CEO of Globalive, a Toronto-based telecommunications and investment company.
 He has also founded several other companies including Wind Mobile, a wireless service provider which was sold to Shaw Communications in 2016 for $1.6 billion.

 He also started a media company, Globalive Media, which produces the television series Beyond Innovation that airs on Bloomberg TV globally.
 He has produced Cat on a Hot Tin Roof in 2008 which received Laurence Olivier Award for Best Revival in 2010.
 He has also produced A Streetcar Named Desire for Broadway.

 Early life and education

 Lacavera was born in 1974 in Welland, Ontario.
 His father was a lawyer and a high school teacher.
-His sister Catherine is also a businesswoman and was among the list of Fortune's 40 Under 40 in 2013.

 He went to Notre Dame College School in Welland, and Neuchâtel Junior College in Neuchâtel, Switzerland until 1993.
 He went to University of Toronto and joined Applied Science and Engineering school and graduated in computer engineering in 1997.
 In 2012, he has also received an honorary diploma in "Business and Entrepreneurship" from the Niagara College.

 He played Junior "B" ice hockey leagues in Welland and Thorold.